 Frequently Asked Questions

-Below are some of the most common questions I’ve received after first sharing these recipes a few years ago.
+Below are answers to some of the most common questions I’ve received about dry shampoo over the years.

-For starters, it is very inexpensive and quick to make.
-Also, many dry shampoo products contain ingredients such as talc, parabens, phthalates, which have been linked to cancer and hormone disruption.
+I make my own because it’s so quick and affordable.
+Also, many dry shampoo products contain ingredients such as talc, parabens, phthalates, isobutane, which have been linked to cancer and hormone disruption.

-If you’d rather buypre-made options, though, here are some non-toxic options:
+Yes!
+If you’d rather buy dry shampoo, here are some non-toxic options:

 Some formulas, including the organic dry shampoo above, use baking soda in their formulas.
 It works well for some people but can cause scalp irritation for others.
 Because there are so many other ingredients that work just as well, I haven’t experimented with using it in my recipes and therefore can’t offer any guidance on how much to use in a batch.